smiya20/Heart-Attack-Prediction/README.md

 To predict whether a person will suffer from heart attack or not.
 # Objectives
 To predict the probability of suffering of any patient from heart attacks in the upcoming future.
-To exploit machine learning techniques on medical data set to assist in the prediction of heart attack.
+To exploit different machine learning techniques on medical data set to assist in the prediction of heart attack.
 Identify the major factors influencing heart attack.
 # Dataset
 The dataset is taken from kaggle, https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset